phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 In this post we learned how to enable and handle external interrupts.
 We learned about the 8259 PIC and its primary/secondary layout, the remapping of the interrupt numbers, and the "end of interrupt" signal.
 We saw that the hardware timer and the keyboard controller are active by default and start to send interrupts as soon as we enable them in the CPU.
 We learned about the `hlt` instruction, which halts the CPU until the next interrupt, and about the scancode sets of PS/2 keyboards.

-Now we are able to interact with our kernel and have some fundamential building blocks for creating a small shell or simple games.
+Now we are able to interact with our kernel and have some fundamental building blocks for creating a small shell or simple games.

 ## What's next?